Kayouuu/libft/README.md

 make
 ```

-A libft.a will be created and added to your final compilation :
+A libft.a file will be created and added to your final compilation :

 ```
 gcc *.c libft.a